benwhalley/mixr/docs/01-repeat-measures.md

 > first session on repeated measures data we introduce the idea of partitioning
 > variance, and attributing it to different groupings in our data.
 We discuss how this
 > is related to statistical power, and fit the same pre-post RCT data with Ancova and a
-> ‘mixed’ model (but complete this exercise in the next session).
-At the end of this
-> session you should be able to identify tradeoffs in sampling strategies for repeat
+> ‘mixed’ model.
+At the end of this session you should be able to identify tradeoffs in
-> measures studies and understand the drivers for dealing with repeat measures data with
+> sampling strategies for repeat measures studies and understand the drivers for dealing
-> appropriate techniques.
+> with repeat measures data with appropriate techniques.